Black hole thermodynamics at null infinity. Part 1: Dual Generalized Second Law: Modular Theory and Araki's relative entropy

-Such an operator, on top of taking the adjoint, interchanges the two cyclic and separating vectors (take $A = 1_{\mathcal{A}}$).
 Of course $S_{\Omega|\Omega} = S_{\Omega}$.\footnote{Although $\ket{\Om}$ must be cyclic and separating for consistency, $\ket{\Psi}$ can actually be any state.
-However, if $\ket{\Psi}$ is not cyclic and separating, the relative entropy we shall define later in \eqref{eq: relative entropy} can be infinite.}
+However, if $\ket{\Psi}$ is not cyclic and separating, the relative entropy we shall define later in \eqref{eq: relative entropy} can be infinite.} Given $S_{\Psi|\Omega}$ we can immediately introduce a \emph{relative modular operator}